-Relative traditionally compares current to prior bar or of .
+Relative volume traditionally compares current volume to prior bar volume or SMA of volume.
 This has drawbacks.
-The question of relative is "Volume relative to what?"
-In the traditional scripts you'll find it displays current relative to the last number of bars.
-But, is that the best way to compare .
-On a , possibly.
-On a this can work because your units of time are uniform.
-Each day represents a full cycle of .
+The question of relative volume is "Volume relative to what?"
+In the traditional scripts you'll find it displays current volume relative to the last number of bars.
+But, is that the best way to compare volume.
+On a daily chart, possibly.
+On a daily chart this can work because your units of time are uniform.
+Each day represents a full cycle of volume.
 However, on an intraday chart?
 Not so much.

 This led me to other problems, such as markets that are open for less than 24 hours and holiday hours on traditional market exchanges.
 How can I know that the script is accurately looking at the correct prior relevant bars.
 I've created and/or adapted solutions to all those problems and these calculations and code snippets thus have value that extend beyond this rVol script for other pinecoders.

 This rVol script looks back at the bars of the same time period on the viewing timeframe.
 So, as we said, the last 9:30 bars.
-Averages those, then divides the: [Current / Average Volume].
+Averages those, then divides the: .
 The result is a percentage expressed as x.xxx.
-Thus 1.0 mean current is equal to average .
+Thus 1.0 mean current volume is equal to average volume.
 Below 1.0 is below the average and above 1.0 is above the average.

 This information can be viewed on its own.
 But there are more levels of analysis added to it.

-- The bars can also be colored.
-The color is defined by the relationship between the average of the rVol outputs and the current .
+- The volume bars can also be colored.
+The color is defined by the relationship between the average of the rVol outputs and the current volume.
 The "Average rVol" so to speak.
 The color coding is also defined by a legend in the table on the right.